think-ke/playbook/content/GovBot_Playbook/index.md

 ## **8.1 Overview**

 A cornerstone of GovBot’s design philosophy is **transparency, reusability, and open collaboration**.
-To support replication, localisation, and continuous improvement by other governments and technical partners, the complete **source code** and **documentation** have been made publicly accessible through open repositories.
+To support replication, localisation, and continuous improvement by other governments and technical partners, the **source code** and **documentation** has been made publicly accessible through open repositories.

-This ensures that future implementers — such as the Government of Tanzania or other Digital Public Infrastructure (DPI) programmes — can build upon GovBot’s foundations without starting from scratch.
+This ensures that future implementers — such as the Government of Rwanda or other Digital Public Infrastructure (DPI) programmes — can build upon GovBot’s foundations without starting from scratch.
 Both repositories are structured for clarity, enabling contributors, developers, and policymakers to find, understand, and extend the system efficiently.

 ---